 A Coyote has a bushy, thick tail, which it holds low to the ground - a dog holds their tail up in the air.
 The coyote has a narrow snout and small nose pad, with large ears relative to its head The wolf has a broad snout and large nose pad, with small ears relative to its head, and with more rounded tips.
 Wolves generally have gray, black, or white fur and are larger than coyotes.
 When an adult coyote weighs around 10 kg, a wolf can be around 25 kg.
 The legs of a coyote are visibly thinner than those of a wolf.
 Wolves have a precaudal scent gland marked with a patch of dark hair on its tail.
 A fox is smaller than both, with a bushy tail held high, and may be a reddish colour.

-March 11, 2019 This morning on Meadowshire Way in Rideau Forest, a resident reported a grey "coywolf", very large and twice the weight of a coyote.
+March 11, 2019 This morning on Meadowshire Way (Rideau Forest), a resident reported a grey "coywolf", very large and twice the weight of a coyote.
 (Could be a "coydog" or Eastern Wolf as wolf-coyote hybrids don't exist in the wild.)

-October 5, 2018 Included just for fun! - Fran Monaghan @frannyhammer reported a moose running down Old Mill Way (near Tim Hortons)
+October 5, 2018 Fran Monaghan reported a moose running down Old Mill Way (near Tim Hortons).

-February 23, 2018 Several coyote sightings in Carleton Golf & Yacht Club were reported to the CGYC homeowners association.
+February 23, 2018 Several coyote sightings in Carleton Golf & Yacht Club were reported to the CGY Homeowners association.
 Sadly, coyotes killed a resident's dog a few weeks ago.

 October 6, 2014 Coyote sighting in the morning by rural Osgoode home with a dog in the backyard.
 Howls and yips day and night.

-September 26, 2014 Coyote seen mid-day around the Manotick United Church.
-It appeared thin and was not at all afraid.
+September 26, 2014 Coyote seen mid-day around the Manotick United Church on Manotick Main St. It appeared thin and was not at all afraid.